ber4444/Galaxy-Renderer-on-iOS/readme.txt

 It's also a cross-platform app development test using C++, OpenGL ES and SDL2 (the latter would not be our first choice for new projects).

-Topics on SO: http://stackoverflow.com/questions/12896730/gravity-driven-fluid-dynamics-computation and http://gamedev.stackexchange.com/questions/40249/sdl2-with-opengl-weird-results-whats-wrong
+For a possible improvement see this topic on SO: http://stackoverflow.com/questions/12896730/gravity-driven-fluid-dynamics-computation

 And here is a link to another similar project: http://www.youtube.com/watch?v=CbN5PBmvu_0, which is based on this simpler algorithm: http://www.openprocessing.org/sketch/700
-(notice that Processing is in the App Store now, so you can run the script on iPhone directly -- what you see on the youtube link, that is, porting to Objective C is unnecessary)
+(theoretically, it could be run as-is on the iPhone via the JavaScript bridge, but that is too slow: http://stackoverflow.com/questions/13286555/processing-org-on-ios-natively)
 ---------------------------------------------------------------------------------------

   ________       .__